Young Michael Jordan was skinny even by 1980s standards.

 With his parents and Smith sitting nearby, Jordan said a part of him still wanted to stay in Chapel Hill.

-By then, of course, Jordan was no long the spidery kid who arrived on campus during the summer of 1981.
+By then, of course, Jordan was no longer the spidery kid who arrived on campus during the summer of 1981.

 Mentally and physically, the NBA was about to get a player who would change the sport.